 While gettin’ it on is a budget-friendly activity that’s both good for your health and your fitness, we explore whether it’s possible to have too much of a good thing.

 A roll in the hay can be a good time, but there’s more to sexual health than just getting it on.
 Here’s what you need to know about safer sex.

 So you want to have a more exciting nightlife?
 Sleep on your stomach.
-A new study suggests those who pass out prone have more erotic dreams.
+One study suggests those who pass out prone have more erotic dreams.

-Tech nerds, take note: According to a new study, the radiation from wireless Internet may kill sperm cells.
+Tech nerds, take note: According to one study, the radiation from wireless Internet may kill sperm cells.